henri/spb/README.md

 ### :sailboat: What are Isolated Web Sessions?

-One way to think about an isolated web seesion is to imagine you have two (or more) computeres.
-If you start a web browser on each computer then assuming you have not logged into anything within the browser or the operating system ; these web sessions are somewhat isolated (running on two sperate computeres).
+Imagine you have two (or more) computeres and on each of these computers you start a web browser.
+Assuming you do not log into anything within any browsers or the operating system, these web sessions are now somewhat isolated (running on two or more sperate computeres).

 It is possible to run isolated web browser sessions on a single machine by starting multiple different web browsers.
-For example you could run FireFox and Brave on the computer and these two browsers are somewhat isolated.
+For example you could run FireFox and Brave on the computer and these two browsers are now somewhat isolated.
+They are running under the same user account.
+But they are not sharing cookies (for example).

-SPB gives you the ability to start multiple instances of the same web browser.
+SPB (Start Private Browser) gives you the ability to quickly start multiple isolated instanced of the same web browser under the same account.
 Examples of using SPB to start isolated sessions below :

 ```